tech-sketch/SeqAL/docs/TUTORIAL_3_Active_Learner_Setup.md

 trainer_params["patience"] = 5
 ```

-The `trainer_params` contorls training process.
+The `trainer_params` control the training process.

 - `max_epochs`: the maximum number of epochs to train in each iteration.
-Usually we set this value smaller than 20 to decrease the training time.
+Usually, we set this value smaller than 20 to decrease the training time.
 - `mini_batch_size`: minimum size of data samples in each batch.
 - `learning_rate`: initial learning rate.
-- number of hidden states in RNN
-- `patience`: the number of epochs with no improvement the Trainer waits
+- `patience`: the number of epochs with no improvement the Trainer waits.

 Because we use the flair model, you can find more detail about parameters in [flair.ModelTrainer.train](https://github.com/flairNLP/flair/blob/master/flair/trainers/trainer.py#L129)